Contact Us Today (424) 372-3112

 Contact Cron, Israels & Stark for a free consultation today.

-The Benefits To Sealing California Juvenile Records
+The Benefits Of Sealing California Juvenile Records

-When attorneys from our firm are asked why a juvenile record should be sealed, we thoroughly discuss all the benefits to the family, or the young adult wanting this information.
+When attorneys from our firm are asked why a juvenile record should be sealed, we thoroughly discuss all the benefits to the family or the young adult wanting this information.

 • Job opportunities and what would be available to you